cccbr/runningatower/content/docs/finance/_index.md

 ## Tower Funds

 In the ***[C of E](../glossary/#c-of-e)***, funds are best held within the ***[PCC](../glossary/#pcc)*** account(s) as that is normally a registered charity and registered with HMRC for Gift Aid.
-The may reduce the expenditure by a third.
-This should be a big encouragement to use PCC funds over any tower fund.
+This may reduce the expenditure by a third and is a positive for using PCC funds over any tower fund.

 {{<hint warning>}}
 **The fund should be identified as a “Restricted Fund” within the PCC accounts; it should NOT be a “Designated Fund” as this could be re-designated by the PCC to other projects.**
 {{</hint>}}

 This can be achieved by having a covering document listing the restrictions of the funds.
-If a "designated fund" there has to be a means of amending the restrictions, a definition of who can do this is essential.
+If a "restricted fund" there has to be a means of amending the restrictions, a definition of who can do this is essential.

 If a tower has funds, separate from the ***[tower authority](../glossary/#authority)***, these should never be held by an individual.
 Traditionally, such funds have been used for minor repairs and social events for ringers.
 Such funds are not advisable.
 If essential, specific treasurer’s accounts are available and may be free from fees.
 Banks are increasingly reluctant to provide such small accounts.

 ## Subscriptions